Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Introduction

-Satellites can be deployed in different orbits with diverse characteristics.
-On the one hand, satellites in Geosynchronous Equatorial Orbit (GEO) exhibit an orbit with a rotation period equal to that of the Earth, appearing motionless to an observer on the ground.
-GEO satellites have an altitude of 35,786 km, what gives them a coverage of approximately 30\% of the Earth's surface (see Fig.~\ref{fig:orbits}).
-On the other hand, satellites in Low Earth Orbit (LEO) are deployed at lower altitudes, between 160 km and 1,000 km.
-However, they move at $\sim$7~km/s, which results in overflights of $<$10 min over a given spot on the surface.
-Thus, constellations of several LEO satellites are needed to provide persistent coverage.
+Satellites deployed in Geosynchronous Orbits (GEO) exhibit a rotation period equal to that of the Earth (appearing motionless to an observer on the ground), which can offer continuous network connectivity over a specific area from 35,786~km height (Fig.~\ref{fig:orbits} and Table~\ref{tab:orbits}).
+On the other hand, Low Earth Orbit (LEO) satellites move at $\sim$7~km/s, at lower altitudes (between 160 km and 1,000 km), and can provide intermittent and regular network connectivity at predictable time intervals.
+When deployed in constellations, LEO satellites can increase the revisit frequency, but at least 60 of them are needed to ensure continuous coverage.

-The difference in LEO and GEO imposes constraints also in launch and deployment costs: from just a few thousands of dollars per kilogram in LEO to 6 times more for the same mass in GEO~\cite{jones2018recent}.
-Spacecrafts in GEO are also more adverse to risk than those in LEO, and the selection of flight-tested components is mandatory, which reduces the opportunities for innovation.
-As a result, LEO satellites are much more attractive as testbeds for new space technology such as satellite IoT.

-Started as a nanosatellites standard for pedagogical purposes, CubeSat evolved beyond its academic expectations as it provided a common mechanical and electrical framework for the efficient and inexpensive development of nanosatellites by government agencies and companies.
-Specifically, a 1U (1 unit) CubeSat is characterized by a weight of $\approx$1 kilogram and a form factor of 10$\times$10$\times$10 centimeters.
-Since its introduction, the cost of CubeSat plateforms has dropped dramatically, and are now included in LEOs, allowing the so-called \textit{new space} actors (e.g., Lacuna Space, Fleet, Sateliot), to venture into the challenging satellite IoT domain.
-To further reduce costs and risks, while extending compatibility, existing IoT technologies are being leveraged.